flowplayer/api-docs/source/includes/_livesources.md

 assets[].stream_name | Identifier for the Livesource on our livestreaming servers.
 This shall be used in your broadcast software to identify this Livesource. assets[].type | Type of live source.
 Currently there are two types of Livesources, `STREAM` and `REMOTE`. assets[].remote_hls_url | Only exists on Livesources with `REMOTE`-type.
-This url is used by the enduser to view the stream in the player.
+This url is used by the enduser to view the stream in the player. assets[].type | Type of live source.
+Currently there are two types of Livesources, `STREAM` and `REMOTE`. assets[].owner.id | Workspace Id for the workspace that owns the Livesource. assets[].owner.name | Workspace name for the workspace that owns the Livesource.

 ### Errors